techstep/dotvim/README.md

 This time, I've created my own from scratch, using [Vundle](https://github.com/gmarik/Vundle.vim) for package control.

-I am still trying to work out the bugs to get this to work across my three environments (Arch Linux desktop, Debian Linux remote servers, OS X laptop, whatever I'm using for AWS), and as such there are some specific configurations for that.

-(*TODO*: Spin off the OS/machine-dependent stuff to a separate file.
-Also, spin off plugins for things that the underlying system doesn't have (for example, if a machine doesn't have Clojure, I don't need to install the half-dozen or so Clojure packages).)
+Becuase I deal with computers in different environments, a good number of plugins depend on other things being installed.
+(For example, I use [Pig](https://pig.apache.org/) at home, but not on my work machines.
+Likewise, I use Clojure on some machines, but not others, so on those that don't have it, I don't need to install the multitude of Clojure packages.)

 Needless to say, this is not really suited for general use, but maybe it will serve as a launchpad for your own configurations.